Extra Facts

 Note that multiplicativity implies that in a tower \(L/K/k\), the whole extension \(L/k\) is separable if and only if both \(L/K\) and \(K/k\) are separable.

-Rather than (S2) implies (S3), we verify the contrapositive.
+Finally, rather than (S2) implies (S3), we verify the contrapositive.
 Suppose (S3) does not hold, so some \(\alpha \in K\) is not separable over \(k\), meaning \([k(\alpha):k]_s < [k(\alpha):k]\).
 Applying our degree formula to the tower \(K/k(\alpha)/k\), this would lead to \[[K:k]_s = [K:k(\alpha)]_s [k(\alpha):k]_s \leq [K:k(\alpha)] [k(\alpha):k]_s < [K:k(\alpha)] [k(\alpha):k] = [K:k].\]

 Thus the number of embeddings is smaller than the degree, so (S2) does not hold.